trinityyzhang/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
-I would guess that in the top-ten branch, process_movie_data.py would have both functions find_top_5 and find_top_n, and only the top_ten branch would change.

-After running: the top_ten branch is updated to include the changes from the test branch, including the renaming of quiz.md to answers.md.
+The top_ten branch is updated to include the changes from the test branch, including the renaming of quiz.md to answers.md.
 Note: the 'recursive' strategy is used to merge branch 'test' into 'top_ten'.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?